The lead female runners at 81st Street and 1st Avenue in 2015, photo © 6sqft

 In 2004, global financial services company ING became the first title sponsor of the marathon and teamed up with NYRR on running and fitness programs for the city’s youth.
 In 2013, India-based company Tata Consultancy Services (TCS) became an eight-year title sponsor, signing a deal worth more than $100 million.
-This is also the first year that New Balance is replacing Asics as a major sponsor, after signing an 11-year, $90 million deal in December 2015.
+In 2015, New Balance replaced Asics as a major sponsor after signing an 11-year, $90 million deal.
 Today, the New York City Marathon is the largest marathon in the world and is broadcast live by ABC and ESPN.

 1976: Dick Traum became the first person to complete a marathon with a prosthetic leg.